-- Replacing staff functions with the use of technology, allowing staff time to be directed to other care activities. - Providing participants greater independence & choice using technology - Improving quality of care through implementation of solutions like electronic health records & integrated data solutions. - b.
-SCOs can receive a one-time supplemental payment for technology related activities that enhance HCBS by: - Improving capacity to conduct remote monitoring of participants - Improving efficiency of SCs, including maximizing time in the field - Obtaining or enhancing secure inter-office communications - Implementing technology dependent quality improvement strategies.
+- •Replacing staff functions with the use of technology, allowing staff time to be directed to other care activities. - •Providing participants greater independence & choice using technology - •Improving quality of care through implementation of solutions like electronic health records & integrated data solutions. - b.
+SCOs can receive a 1x supplemental payment for technology related activities by: - •Improving capacity to conduct remote monitoring of participants - •Improving efficiency of SCs, including maximizing time in the field

+- •Obtaining or enhancing secure inter-office communications - •Implementing technology dependent quality improvement strategies.

-Providers of direct waiver services and SCOs enrolled with ODP as of 3/1/22 are eligible to receive a one-time supplemental payment of up to \$20,000.
+Providers of direct waiver services & SCOs as of 3/1/22 are eligible to receive a 1x supplemental payment of up to \$20,000.